Quality of Life

 Among the area's performance venues managed by the Broward Center for the Performing Arts is Fort Lauderdale's Historic Parker Playhouse, which is undergoing a $25 million renovation.
 When complete, the 52-year-old venue, which hosts a variety of concerts and shows will feature an elegant new lobby, enhanced food and beverage options, upgraded systems, equipment and more.
 To learn about the project, visit www.parkerplayhouse.com.

 South Florida Symphony Orchestra

 Led by music director and conductor Sebrina María Alfonso, the South Florida Symphony Orchestra (www.southfloridasymphony.org) brings world-class musicians and performances to the region.
-Founded in 1997 as the Key West Symphony Orchestra, the organization expanded in 2010 to include the entire South Florida region.
-The symphony's goal is to provide an enriching cultural experience and to provide educational programs that build an appreciation of classical music in the next generation of performers and concert-goers.
+Founded in 1997, the orchestra provides an enriching cultural experience and provides educational programs that build an appreciation of classical music in the next generation of performers and concertgoers.

 Symphony of the Americas